thehackerwithin/msu/README.md

-Yale
+MSU
 ========

-The Hacker Within at Yale University.
+The Hacker Within at MSU.

-For meeting information and other resources, see the master branch of this repository or go to our blog at thehackerwithin.github.io/yale.
+For meeting information and other resources, see the master branch of this repository or go to our blog at thehackerwithin.github.io/msu.